A Welcoming Hub for Iraqi Culture and Community

 Community Dialogue with Councillor Dipika Damerla

 The Iraqi Canadian Society welcomed Councillor Dipika Damerla, representative of Ward 7 in the City of Mississauga, to our headquarters for an important community dialogue.
-The meeting brought together community leaders and professionals to discuss issues affecting the Iraqi and wider Arab community, including municipal services, senior support programs, and the importance of civic participation.
+The meeting brought together community leaders and professionals to discuss key issues affecting the Iraqi and broader Arab community, including municipal services, senior support programs, and the importance of civic participation.

 Councillor Damerla praised Mississauga’s rich cultural diversity and highlighted the city’s upcoming 50th anniversary celebrations.
 She also encouraged active participation in the upcoming municipal by-election and emphasized the importance of representation in shaping the future of our city.